McCarthy elected House speaker after days of painstaking negotiations and failed votes

 Kevin McCarthy was elected House speaker in the early hours of Saturday morning -- a major victory for the California Republican that elevates him to a powerful position leading the GOP majority in the chamber and an outcome that followed days of painstaking negotiations and failed votes.

-To secure the gavel, McCarthy and his allies worked to chip away at the opposition he faced from a bloc of hardline conservatives in what ultimately became the longest contest in 164 years.
+To secure the gavel, McCarthy had to chip away at opposition from a bloc of hardline conservatives in what became the longest contest in 164 years.
+To win over critics, McCarthy and his allies made a series of concessions to conservatives -- a move that frustrated moderates concerned the concessions may make it harder for the new GOP majority to effectively govern.

 McCarthy picks up key support amid concessions